atmospheric courtyard Biergarten

 Smiles all around during our first visit in 2003

 We returned a few years later with my in-laws and they loved it, too.
-I finally got their massive Haxen (pork knuckle) and stuck to their Dunkles that time around.
+I finally got their massive Haxen (pork knuckle) and stuck to their Klosterbier Dunkel that time around.

 A huge Haxen & a liter mug of Kloster Dunklesbier

-Kreuzberger Hefe-Weizen (May to October only at the Kloster)
+Kreuzberger Hefe-Weizen (from May while it lasts, only at the Ausschank)

-Keuzberger Klosterbier Weihnachtsbock (from November to January while it lasts)
+Keuzberger Klosterbier Weihnachtsbock (from November while it lasts, only in the Ausschank)

 Back to towns.